lunatsukiii/lunatsukiii/README.md

 but whenever I start a new project I at least **try** to stick to it.
 I am very open to learning new languages and collaborating as long as I'm interested in the project, so feel free to hmu!

-As of right now my programming knowledge is still pretty small, but I'll be giving my best to find time to practice more and someday hopefully form a gamedev team with other people!
+As of right now my programming knowledge is still pretty small, but I'll be giving my best to find time to practice more and someday hopefully form a gamedev team with other people that have similar interests!

 <br/>